Trouble sleeping? Join the club. Admissions accepted 24/7

 Avoid anything too stimulating in the evening, as this could trigger a cortisol or stress-hormone response which will wake you up.
-But exercis during the day is highly encouraged and those who do so regularly, fall asleep faster and deeper.
+But exercise during the day is highly recommended and those who do so regularly, fall asleep faster and deeper.

 Magnesium has been found to assist sleep regulation.
 Studies show that 72 per cent of adults don’t receive the recommended daily intake of magnesium — a deficiency that can impact energy, sleep, muscle recovery, cardiovascular support and brain function.
 Magnesium-rich foods include dark leafy greens such as spinach and kale.
 Also seek out broccoli, banana, avocado, salmon and cabbage.

 White noise is well-known for its aid in getting folk to relax and sleep.
 But studies have found that newcomer on the block, pink noise, might be a more effective sleep tool.
 Pink noise is a deeper, more restful noise which has a much lower frequency than white noise.